ford442/Shadertoy-SDL-EGL/README.md

 # Shadertoy-SDL-EGL
-Attempt to get Shadertoy shaders rendered by EGL/gles3
+Attempt to get Shadertoy shaders rendered by EGL/gles3 with Emscripten.